dotnet/docs/docs/core/compatibility/aspnet-core/8.0/antiforgery-checks.md

 ## New behavior

 Minimal API endpoints that bind a parameter from the form via <xref:Microsoft.AspNetCore.Http.IFormFile> or <xref:Microsoft.AspNetCore.Http.IFormFileCollection> require anti-forgery validation.
-An exception is thrown at startup if the anti-forgery middleware is not registered for an API that defines these input types.
+An exception is thrown at startup if the anti-forgery middleware isn't registered for an API that defines these input types.

 ## Type of breaking change